Parental Leave

 The right to take parental leave is independent of the right to take maternity, paternity or adoption leave.

-Employees are entitled to take 18 weeks of unpaid parental leave for each child they are responsible for.
-A part-time employee is entitled to parental leave pro rata to the number of days they work in a week.
+• Employees can take 18 weeks of unpaid parental leave for each child they are responsible for.
+Part-time employees receive a pro rata amount.

-There is no statutory pay for parental leave.
+• There is no statutory pay.
 Therefore, any periods taken will be unpaid.
 However, the employee will continue to benefit from statutory rights.
-For example, accrual of statutory holiday.

 Question to ask?